Pest Control Northern Beaches, Sydney, Australia

 Ticks – Why you should be worried!

 Ticks have become a fairly common inhabitant of the Sydney region.
-They are predominantly found along the North Shore area however, pets have been found with them from many other suburbs.
+They are predominantly found along the Northern Beaches area however, pets have been found with them from many other suburbs.
 The notorious Paralysis Tick (lxodes holocylus) is found all the way along the east coast and inland ranging up to 50KM!

 What do paralysis ticks look like?